-The accompanying consolidated financial statements include the accounts of Innoviva and its wholly owned subsidiaries and variable interest entities for which we are the primary beneficiary.
+The accompanying consolidated financial statements include the accounts of Innoviva, our wholly owned subsidiaries and certain variable interest entities for which we are the primary beneficiary.
 All intercompany balances and transactions have been eliminated in consolidation.
-For the consolidated variable interest entities, we record net income attributable to noncontrolling interest on our consolidated statements of income equal to the percentage of ownership interest retained in such entity by the respective noncontrolling party.
+For consolidated entities where we own or are exposed to less than 100% of the economics, we record net income (loss) attributable to noncontrolling interest in our consolidated statements of income equal to the percentage of the economic or ownership interest retained in such entity by the respective noncontrolling party.